 There’s just a rather large problem w/ overcrowding.
 Imagine a thousand sunscreen-slathered tourists floating in the same bay.
 It doesn’t exactly ruin the experience, but it certainly detracts from it.
 If you are staying in Waikiki, this is an easy excursion and worth doing.
-If you have car access, we recommend you visit Three Tables / Shark’s Cove on the north shore.
+If you have car access, we recommend you visit Three Tables / Shark’s Cove on north shore Oahu.

 Full disclosure: We haven’t done this yet, but we are psyched to do it!
 It would probably be in the top-10, but we’re putting it at the back end for now because of fraud.